A broken heart and another nightmare after Transgender Day of Remembrance

 The people assuming control of the country ran on a yearslong push that “trans people are perverts” and are now nominating actual perverts for powerful positions.
 Being a pervert seems to be a social contagion in that world.
 (Remember how much they love that term?)

-I wrote this and scheduled it before going to bed.
-I mostly sleep now, or try.
+I dictated this in bed, pasted it into a story template, added a few links I had found (with help) between sessions of sleep throughout the day and scheduled it before going to bed late last night.
+(I mostly sleep now, or try.
 Sixteen hours a day, on average.
-It isn’t enough.
+It isn’t enough.)

 I woke up screaming from a nightmare.
 A cisgender woman had found me by using a tracking device installed in a gift, a mobile something or other someone had given me, and kidnapped me.
 She was subjecting me to medical cruelty, and smiling and laughing, when I began screaming.
 For a few minutes, I worried that my neighbors had heard me.